 Understanding the meter type you have and exactly how to read it is just as important as having your gas and electric bills explained to you.

 Understanding your bill is crucial to becoming completely energy-competent.
-Once you know the basics, you are better prepared to spot problems with your energy bill and know when you’re being charged too much and it’s time to find a new energy supplier.
+Once you know the basics, you are better prepared to spot problems with your energy bill and know when you’re being charged too much, and it’s time to find a new energy supplier.

 We want to start by walking you through your meter type.
 We include some vital information you’re going to need if you want to know how to read gas and electric meters.

-In 2024, keeping track of how much energy you use is easier than ever.
+In 2025, keeping track of how much energy you use is easier than ever.
 With the rise of smart meters, both domestic customers and business owners are now able to give suppliers the most accurate readings possible, meaning you’ll only pay for what you use.
 With this guide, we’ll take you through how to get a meter reading from your smart meter, with step-by-step instructions ensuring you can get a clear and accurate reading.

-Some old-fashioned meters like dial meters can be tricky to read, and they require being read in a particular way.
+Some old-fashioned meters, like dial meters, can be tricky to read, and they require being read in a particular way.
 Thankfully, our simplified guide will show you how to read any kind of meter found in your home.

 One of the benefits of having a smart meter is that it sends the readings to your supplier automatically so that they can accurately tell how much energy you’re using without you having to manually send them in.